 The Towson Rotary Foundation Scholarship is open to juniors and seniors in the College of Business and Economics.
 Recipients must be graduates of high schools located in Baltimore County or Baltimore City.
 Applicants are required to have a 3.0 GPA, and extra weight is given for active participation in student organizations during their high school and/or college experiences.
 Recipients should have a history of participation in community or international service projects during their high school and/or college experiences.

 A FASFA form must be completed by the student and submitted to the Financial Aid office prior to applying for certain scholarships.
 If you are not eligible through FASFA, you will not be considered for any of the following scholarships.

 CBE Advisory Board Scholarship is open to juniors, seniors and graduate students who have chosen business as their primary major.
-Students must have a minimum GPA of 3.0 and indicated a strong interest in a business career.
+Students must have a minimum GPA of 3.0 and indicate a strong interest in a business career.
 Preference will be given to students with financial need and to a student who demonstrates leadership potential.

 Incoming or returning students in the College of Business and Economics may apply for the Christopher Scott Stark Memorial Scholarship.
 There is no class-standing requirement.
-Recipient must display high moral character and personal integrity.
+Recipients must display high moral character and personal integrity.

 The Stephen K. Shock Memorial Scholarship is open to students enrolled in the College of Business and Economics with a demonstrated financial need.

 The Towsontown Business and Professional Women's Club award is open to full- or part-time undergraduate students with a declared major in the College of Business and Economics, who maintain a GPA of at least 3.0, have completed 60 credit hours, and demonstrate financial need.
 Application for this scholarship must include an essay outlining academic and career goals.